2504144/cs30-major-project/proposal.md

 ## Nice To Have List
 - Timer for when completed
 - Have a nice loading screen and make apperance more appealing
-- yet one more thing
+- Self solver and records all steps